TomConlin/Semantic_Exchange_Format/README.md

 This comes with the expense of sometimes needing to place the same datum as a leaf in more than one branch or tree.
-And, depending on the implementation, may require circularity checks on collections which are values.
+And, depending on the implementation, may require circularity checks on values which are themselves new collections.

-Leveraging the Semantic Web's definitions for common, higher level constructs, and metadata standards
+Leveraging existing Semantic Web's definitions to provide context for common, higher level constructs, and to provide a standard metadata format is prudent and enables an immediate base level of interoperatibility

+A tree of only four levels is pretty short, computationally not too expensive, and they look nice, they are shrubs.

 --------------------------------------------------------------
 # Phenopackets now